 In Aikido, the people you train with are the ones who help you to grow strong and to become successful.
 We need a good sensei and good training partners if we are to grow strong.
 And it is the same in life.

-In life we need strong friends and family.
 Friends and family teach us life lessons and are there for us when we need them.
 They are a big reason for our successes.
 And we must be grateful for them.

-- To the enlightened individual, there are no enemies
+9. To the enlightened individual, there are no enemies

 The idea of an enemy is something that exists only in our minds.
 The enlightened perspective is to see that we are one with all life in the universe, and that we must work together to create peace, love, and mutual compassion.

 In Aikido, when we face an enemy we never intend to do harm.
 It is about understanding the opponent so we can end the fight in a compassionate way that does no harm.

 I previously wrote about the best hobbies for happiness.

 Aikido is about love and compassion.
 It is about self mastery.
 It is having strength, and using that strength for peace, love, and compassion.

-Who wants to start doing it?
+Who wants to start doing Aikido?